 SubItUp has direct experience managing staff at some of the largest events in the world, including many American collegiate and professional sporting events.
 We are also the staffing tool used to manage the New York City Marathon, so we know the best tactics needed to make your event a success.

-Today, we're going to run through our foolproof tactics to planning a successful event.
-To give a brief rundown, here are the 7 steps to effectively and painlessly plan your next event:
+Today, we're going to run through our foolproof game plan for a successful event.
+To give a brief rundown, here are the 9 steps to effectively and painlessly plan your next event:

-Now, let’s take a more in-depth look at why each of these 7 steps is vital for effective event planning.
+Let's take a more in-depth look at why each of these 9 steps is vital for effective event planning.

 Of course, you should be sure to put your employees in the positions where they're most likely to succeed.
 As you create a schedule for your event staff, be sure to weigh the strengths of your employees in the context of the event's roles; they'll likely be a bit different from what your employees do on a daily basis, but there will be enough parallels to ensure success.
 And don't be afraid to leverage your shift leaders.
 Let them shoulder more responsibility on the day of your event so that you can focus on putting out fires.